MaruanBO/MaruanBH/README.md

 - **Command Query Responsibility Segregation (CQRS)** with command/query validation
 - **S.O.L.I.D principles**
 - **Mediator Pattern**
-- **Functional Programming principles** Check the CQRS (Immutability), I did not have the time to implement side effect, pure functions and so on.
+- **Functional Programming principles** Applied in Services, Repositories, Entities (chained functions style) and CQRS (Only on GetCustomerDetailsQueryHandler as showcase ).
 - **Logging**: We utilizes file-based logging to track application behavior and issues, facilitating easier debugging and monitoring for **showcase purposes** (Usually we should use **Event sourcing** with **Kafka** data pipeline).
 - **Error Handling** We implements general error handling strategies to log system messages and errors for **showcase purposes**.
+- **Testing coverage**  In business, repositories core layers.
 - **Api Documentation (Swagger)**

 The data is stored in memory, allowing for easier testing and evaluation, and the application uses a multi-layered architecture with proper abstractions for testability.